 David worked with government on privacy, copyright and spam legislation, and in online security and safety working groups.
 He helped develop and get adopted by government the Australian Anti-Spam Act, which is seen as the global bench mark for anti-spam regulation, and the National Broadband Network, the largest infrastructure project in Australian history.

 The XMPP Standards Foundation – Chairman

 XMPP is commonly known as Jabber IM and is used by many companies.
 The Foundation is a global, independent, non-profit standards development organisation whose primary mission is to define open protocols for real-time communication and collaboration.
-This organisation feeds into the IETF (Internet Engineering Task Force) to deliver the standards required for instant messaging to work across many vendor solutions, for example, Facebook Chat, Google and Cisco chat.
+This organisation feeds into the IETF (Internet Engineering Task Force) to deliver the standards required for instant messaging to work across many vendor solutions, for example, Facebook Chat, Google, Cisco chat and WhatsApp.